-- Patient should provide their complete medical history and any chronic illness.
+- Patient should provide their complete medical history and any recent or long term illness.

-- Please inform me if you are allergic to anything, especially latex, alcohol or betadine.
+- Please inform us if you are allergic to anything, especially latex, alcohol or Iodine.

-- Please inform me if you take Aspirin of any strength or quantity.
+- Please inform us in advance if you take Aspirin or any blood thinner of any strength or quantity.

 - Consult with your healthcare professional regarding cupping / Hijama if you have any health conditions.

-- Take a brief warm / hot body bath with the niyyah of ghusul, before the session to stimulate blood circulation and promote release of blood stasis.
+- Take a brief warm bath with the niyyah of ghusul, before Hijama to stimulate blood circulation and promote release of blood stasis.

-- Avoid eating or drinking unhealthy food or drinks on the day of Hijama.
-Avoid eating for 3-4 hours prior.
-Drink plenty of water and / or sports drink.
-You must not be fasting for longer than 4 hours.
-You must no skip any meals.
+- Avoid eating for 3-4 hours prior.
+Drink plenty of water and sports drink (Gatorade etc..).
+You must not be fasting for longer than 3-4 hours.
+You must NOT skip any meals.

-- Pray two rakkat ‘Salat-ul-Hajja’ and make dua to give you shifa through this Sunnah remedy.
+- Pray two rakkat 'Salat-ul-Hajja' and make dua to Allah to give you shifa through this Sunnah remedy.

-- Hijama is a spiritual process more than a treatment; so have firm belief that success is in adapting the way of Prophet (saw) with any shadow of doubt.
+- Hijama is a spiritual treatment not a medical treatment; so have firm belief that success is in adapting the way of Prophet (saw).

-- To receive optimal health benefits, patients should take a walk for 20-30 minutes or more to keep the circulation moving.
-If you feel dizzy or light headed, lie down right away and slowly stand up after 15 minutes if you feel better.
+- To receive optimal health benefits, patients must take a walk for 20-30 minutes or more to keep the blood circulation.
+If you feel dizzy or light headed, lie down right away and raise your legs.
+Slowly stand up after 15 minutes if you feel better.

-- Resume eating one hour after the Hijama in moderation.
-Drink plenty of fluids.
-Refrain from caffeine and sugar.
+- Resume eating with-in one hour after the Hijama in moderation.
+Drink plenty of fluids right after Hijama.

 - Stay active for at least next 4 hours.